And sometimes our modeling sessions are planned.

 Both love modeling

 Despite what some people tell you, women love to feel beautiful.
 It’s a great feeling.
 Just like a man likes to feel manly.
 If he’s not strong, there are other ways to be manly.
 Like building a successful business for instance.
 Or writing the Great American Novel.
+What could be manlier than writing a novel under the influence of copious amounts of Scotch and tobacco that generations later still gets assigned in college?

 There are moments when we’re in a zone.
 Where the modeling sessions turn out perfect.
 Where I can get three or four worthy paintings from one session.

 It’s a great feeling indeed.
 We both know it.
 We both can feel it.
+It would be the equivalent of when a band executes a song in the studio and they know that that’s the one.

 Allie warmed up to modeling faster.
 When Roxy did, she really did.
 But she didn’t warm up as fast as Allie did.